 At one point up on the hill, you’ll see a Buddhist temple to say a little prayer.

 One of the main attractions in Jiufen is the Shengping Theater which was constructed to fit 400 people inside.
 The theater went through several reconstructions.
 Today, it’s a museum where you can see Taiwanese’s way of entertainment and enjoying downtown during the 1920’s all the way to the 1970’s.

 5. Spirited Away

 Fun fact, Jiufen is the inspiration for the town and bathhouse in Miyazaki’s film: Spirited Away.
-Rumor has it that Miyazaki even visited the teahouse here where many poets, authors and artists would come to work.
-This is no surprise, since back in 1895, Taiwan was Japan’s first colony.
-So Japan invested and built a model infrastructure in Taiwan to show the world.
-Today, you can see feel much of the Japanese influence in Taiwan’s culture.
+Rumor has it that Miyazaki even visited the teahouse here where many poets, authors, and artists would come to work.
+This is no surprise, since back in 1895, Taiwan was Japan’s first colony, so Japan invested and built a model infrastructure in Taiwan to show the world.
+Today, you can see and feel much of the Japanese influence in Taiwan’s culture.